davorg/dmp/chapters/chapter07.md

 The most efficient way is to use a completely different method of reading your data.
-In addition to the `<FILE>` syntax that reads data from file handles one record at a time, Perl supports a more traditional syntax using the read and seek functions.
+In addition to the `<FILE>` syntax that reads data from filehandles one record at a time, Perl supports a more traditional syntax using the read and seek functions.
 The read function takes three or four arguments.
-The first three are: a file handle to read data from, a scalar variable to read the data into, and the maximum number of bytes to read.
+The first three are: a filehandle to read data from, a scalar variable to read the data into, and the maximum number of bytes to read.
 The fourth, optional, argument is an offset into the variable where you want to start writing the data (this is rarely used). read returns the number of bytes read (which can be less than the requested number if you are near the end of a file) and zero when there is no more data to read.

-Each open file handle has a current position associated with it called a file pointer and read takes its data from the file pointer and moves the pointer to the end of the data it has read.
-You can also reposition the file pointer explicitly using the seek function. seek takes three arguments: the file handle, the offset you wish to move to, and a value that indicates how the offset should be interpreted.
+Each open filehandle has a current position associated with it called a file pointer and read takes its data from the file pointer and moves the pointer to the end of the data it has read.
+You can also reposition the file pointer explicitly using the seek function. seek takes three arguments: the filehandle, the offset you wish to move to, and a value that indicates how the offset should be interpreted.
 If this value is 0 then the offset is calculated from the start of the file, if it is 1 the offset is calculated from the